Myzwer/BDD-Veluthe/README.md

 Keep image titles / names the same, just rewrite and they'll automatically replace in the theme.
 ### JSON File
 Update
+### Footer
+Times only, everything else is automatic.
 ### Page Titles
 This is assuming the titles need changed
 ### Map coordinates on Venue.vue